Can dogs eat rice?

 Let’s start by saying that when it comes to rice, dogs should only eat cooked rice.
 We cover uncooked rice below (which they should not eat).

 While most dog owners are content with pouring out a bag of kibble, and most dogs are just as content to eat that kibble, some prefer to make their own dog food.
-There are also times you’ll want to augment your dog’s meals with rice – most often to help if your dog’s gut isn’t feeling too well.
+Sometimes you’ll want to augment your dog’s meals with rice – most often to help if your dog’s gut isn’t feeling too well.

 When making your own dog food, rice is almost always an ingredient.

 As mentioned, feeding your sick dog rice is recommended when they have an upset stomach as a part of a bland diet.
-Bland diets, with rice, are often recommended for dogs that are sick, have diarrhea, etc.
+Bland diets with rice are often recommended for sick dogs, who have diarrhea, etc.

 Feeding your dog just a big bowl of rice is one approach but leaves a bit to be desired from an overall taste perspective.
-And keep in mind a “big bowl of rice” should never be your goal – your dog should not usually be on a strict rice diet unless prescribed by your vet.
+And remember that a “big bowl of rice” should never be your goal – your dog should not usually be on a strict rice diet unless prescribed by your vet.

-To jazz it up a bit for your pooch, you can mix rice with broth, chicken, fish, lean meat, meaty bones, beans, and even different vegetables.
+Mix rice with broth, chicken, fish, lean meat, meaty bones, beans, and even different vegetables to jazz it up for your pooch.
 We share more tips for dressing up rice and making it more palatable near the end of this article.

 Quick summary – yes, dogs can eat rice (cooked rice).